 Get up.
 Get the FUCK up.

 I lay in bed listening, watching the font.

-I plead with them, argue back that I loved Pete, genuinely, I did
+I plead with them, argue back that I once loved Pete, genuinely and completely, I did.

 Not anymore, asshole.

 Eileen is my therapist.
 Twice now.

 In my first round I arrive depressed, concerned that I’ve grown too attached to this recurring fantasy of mine where I swallow all the pills I can scare up in my medicine cabinet.
 The fantasy makes me feel better, comforts me into thinking there’s a way out of the pain I feel.
 When the darkness descends I feel relief in thinking about the little white cabinet with the paint peeling.
 I’m forty at the time, in a long term relationship with one woman, openly sleeping with another.
 I am lonely and sad and feeling hopeless in ways that I know have gotten extreme, in ways too that, if I think about it, have accompanied me my entire life.

 Eileen’s card was handed to me at least five years prior; an old roommate of her’s, a friend of a friend, pressed it into my hand, with the recommendation that if I ever needed someone to talk to, she’d be the one.
 Old and tattered, when I decide I’m in dangerous waters, I pulled it out of my wallet and call.